unlight/asmt-javascript-questions/README.md

 - What concrete problems have you faced so far?
 Mention a few examples.
 - What would you do if you can’t find the solution?
 - Please describe your problem solving skill a bit more.
 What do you exactly do if you face a problem?
-- How do you estimate your tasks?
-- How do you prioritize your tasks?
-For example you need to decide which task is more important for you right now.
-What will you do?
 - What Front End technologies have you used recently on your projects?
 - How do you improve the quality of your work?
 How can you be sure that your work is well done?
 - Do you perform any technique to manage your time?